 Life with someone with an addiction can be full of drama.
 Children are very curious, and they observe well.
 When they are old enough to speak, they can verbalize their feelings.
 Parents often assume their children are unaware because they are quiet or cannot speak.
 However, they often have a deeper understanding than they can articulate.
 Just because they don’t talk about it doesn’t mean that they don’t understand there is a problem.
 When a child is stressed because of household turmoil, it can impact their brain development and cause permanent damage.

-A recent Harvard University research study determined that children whose parents use drugs and misuse alcohol are three times more likely to be physically, sexually, or emotionally abused and four times more likely to be neglected than their peers2.
+A recent study determined that children whose parents use drugs and misuse alcohol are three times more likely to be physically, sexually, or emotionally abused and four times more likely to be neglected than their peers.
 Parents who suffer from addiction often struggle to set priorities and fail to meet even the basic needs of their children.
-Household finances are often redirected towards the addiction.
-If there is job loss, the financial situation can be especially bleak.
+Household finances are often redirected toward addiction, and if there is job loss, the financial situation can be especially bleak.

-In some families, economic problems caused by the addiction leads to housing instability.
+In some families, economic problems caused by addiction lead to housing instability.
 Children may live in chaos, with little to no structure or supervision, and isolation.
 Even when home life appears fine to outsiders, the impacted parent may be incapable of providing the guidance, structure, compassion, and love needed for a child to thrive.
 They may struggle to form friendships and deep relationships with those outside of the family.
 They may even live in fear.

 Parents who have an addiction can be very critical of everything a child does.
-As a result, they become overly responsible in their personal and professional lives to avoid being criticized.
+As a result, the child can become overly responsible in their personal and professional lives to avoid being criticized.
 They may also work very hard for compliments.
 At times these attributes can be manageable.
 Other children may act out in peculiar or irresponsible ways and at inappropriate times.
-Growing up in a house with a parent suffering from an addiction disorder leaves a child at higher risk for learning disabilities, mental health disorders, and behavioral problems.
+Addiction and children don’t go together because a parent suffering from an addiction disorder leaves a child at higher risk for learning disabilities, mental health disorders, and behavioral problems.

-Family Support Programs near Austin, Texas
+Family Support Programs Near Austin, Texas at The Arbor